hertze/PoserFrames/README.md

 Using ExtractPath.jsx
 ---------------------

 Install this script the same way as PoserFrames.
-This script takes a path named "Frame" in your active document, extracts all the path points and saves them to the desktop in a text file in a format used in PoserFrames frame library.
+This script takes a path named **Frame** in your active document, extracts all the path points and saves them to the desktop in the text file **poserframes-path.txt** in a format used in PoserFrames frame library.